jpjones76/SeisIO.jl/docs/API/adding_types.md

 4. Add your Types to Tnames.
 5. Generate type codes and add to TCodes.
 6. Be aware of the strong potential for conflicts in TCodes with other submodules.

-# 5. When is This API Mandatory?
-Any pull request for SeisIO that adds Types in violation of this guide will be rejected.